Little Danes experiment: Aftermath and apology

 Sixteen children returned to Greenland, while six were adopted by Danish families.
 Those who returned to Greenland were "top class" according to archival documents.
 None of them were to ever live with their families again, and even if they could, they could no longer speak the same language.
 They were placed into the orphanage, only permitted (alongside their Greenlandic Inuit staff) to speak Danish; this policy was to distill the "benefits" of Danish living to the children.
 By 1960, all of the children had vacated their orphanage, and sixteen of the 22 children lived outside of Greenland for most of their lives.
 About half of the children experienced mental health disturbances, substance abuse, and suicide attempts over the course of their lives, and half of the children died in young adulthood.
 They experienced extensive cultural isolation and social alienation, and Thiesen said they "lost their sense of purpose in life".
-Modified forms of the experiment were held in the 1960s and 1970s, where children would go to Denmark only for a short while, and then be returned to their families; these experiments also negatively impacted the children.
+Modified forms of the experiment were held in the 1960s and 1970s, where children would go to Denmark only for a short while, and then be returned to their families; these experiments also negatively affected the children.